adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "You must go to the Land of Oz to recover it," said the Steward.
 "But this is impossible."

-" Why not?" asked the King.
+"Why not?" asked the King.

 "Because there is a deadly desert all around that fairy country, which no one is able to cross."